-Bachelor of Arts degree programs in accounting usually require coursework based in theory and practice, focusing many courses around accounting, management, marketing, statistics, business or economics.
-These courses may include:
+B.A. degree programs in accounting are typically four years in length and require coursework based in theory and practice.
+General education requirements are also typically included.
+Many core courses focus on accounting, management, marketing, statistics, business or economics topics.
+These classes may include:

 - Business computer skills

 Accounting is a common language used on Wall Street, in banks, in corporate offices, and in the nonprofit sector.
 Possible career titles for those holding a bachelor's degree could include:

 According to the U.S. Bureau of Labor Statistics (BLS), employment of accountants and auditors should grow 11% between 2014 and 2024.
 The mean annual salary of accountants and auditors was $75,280 in May 2015, with the highest paid accountants earning $118,930 or more per year.

 Continuing Education Information